squareRoot3/Target-Guided-Conversation/readme.md

 ```shell
 python chat.py --agent kernel
 ```
-A demo of target-guided conversation (user is required to input the response after "HUMAN:")
+A demo of target-guided conversation (user is required to input the response after `HUMAN:`)

 ```
 --------Session 0 --------